MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-5g-data-class-support.md

 ## Overview

-Windows 10, version 1903 is the first version of Windows to support a preview release of 5G mobile broadband driver development by IHV partners.
-The name *5G* is friendly name for New Radio (NR), which was introduced in the [3GPP Release 15 specification](https://www.3gpp.org/release-15).
+Windows 10, version 1903 is the first version of Windows to support a preview release of 5G mobile broadband driver development by IHV partners. *5G* is the friendly name for New Radio (NR), which was introduced in the [3GPP Release 15 specification](https://www.3gpp.org/release-15).
 NR is a comprehensive set of standards that is envisioned to provide true long-term evolution to existing 4th generation LTE technologies, potentially covering all cellular communication needs from narrowband to ultra-broadband, and from nominal to mission-critical latency requirements.
 As a technology, 5G is expected to develop over a decade-long time frame.

-This topic describes the MBIM extensions first released  in Windows 10 version 1903, which enable hardware partner to develop an MBB driver with data-class support for enhanced mobile broadband (eMBB) over 5G “non-standalone” EPC-based NR networks.
+This topic describes the MBIM extensions first released  in Windows 10 version 1903, which enable hardware partners to develop an MBB driver with data-class support for enhanced mobile broadband (eMBB) over 5G “non-standalone” EPC-based NR networks.
 The data-plane support and enablement for 5G throughput and commercialization requirements are not part of this Windows release and not described in this topic.

 ## Windows 5G MBIM interface extension